-If you are involved in the care home sector it is vital that you understand the dangers associated with legionella bacteria and the potentially fatal consequences of Legionnaire’s disease that it can cause.
+If you are involved in the care home sector it is vital that you understand the dangers associated with Legionella bacteria and the potentially fatal consequences of Legionnaire’s disease that it can cause.

-Care homes cater for some of the most vulnerable members of our society, many of whom are at a higher risk of contracting Legionnaires' disease.
-WIth a number of recent prosecutions by the Health and Safety Executive of care homes failing to manage their legionella risks, understanding your obligations is not just critical for your business, it can be critical for your residents and patients.
+Care homes cater for some of the most vulnerable members of our society, many of whom are at a higher risk of contracting Legionnaires’ disease.
+With a number of recent prosecutions by the Health and Safety Executive of care homes failing to manage their legionella risks, understanding your obligations is not just critical for your business, it can be critical for your residents and patients.

-Legionella and Legionnaires' disease
+Legionella & Legionnaires’ disease in care homes

-Legionnaires' disease is a potentially fatal form of pneumonia that is caused by legionella bacteria.
+Legionnaires’ disease is a potentially fatal form of pneumonia that is caused by Legionella bacteria.
 Everyone is at risk from Legionnaire’s disease, but there are some sectors of the population who are considered to be at a higher risk.
 These include:

 - People with chronic diseases of the lung, heart and kidneys, as well as diabetes sufferers.

 - Anyone over the age of 45.

 - Anyone who may have an impaired immune system.

 Legionella is a naturally occurring bacteria that is widespread in natural water systems such as rivers, streams and ponds.
 In these conditions, the bacteria is very rarely dangerous.
 However, when water is stored in certain types of systems and maintained at a temperature that is high enough to encourage the bacteria to grow, then problems can begin to occur.
 Such systems can include cooling towers, hot and cold water systems (including taps, showers etc.), spa pools and condensers.